Website Planning – Materials & Information

 I offer by-the-hour tutorials to get you/your staff started on various aspects of updating the site.

 Professional maintenance a few times a year is still recommended to keep everything running smoothly.
 And of course I offer hourly and monthly maintenance options if you prefer to hire me to do your updating.

 1. Request a quote

 Once you have your materials ready, fill out my online Estimate Form (there’s one for Individual Artists, and one for Organizations).
 This will give us a starting point for planning your website.
 Before you fill it out, think about any special requirements, preferences and ideas you may have – colours, styles, fonts, other sites and features you like.
 The form also allows us to summarize how many pages, and what kind of site we’re looking at in terms of complexity and price point.

 Send the client form to me and we can use that as the starting point for our initial discussions of your site – by phone or in person.
 Filling out an Estimate Form does not commit you to hiring Maestra for your website design.

-Digital video is best uploaded to Youtube so it’s easily embedded into your site – or submitted as a MOV (Quicktime) file, with the excerpt you want already edited.
-However, for an additional fee I can excerpt, edit and convert file formats from CDs and DVDs.
+Digital video is best uploaded to Youtube so it’s easily embedded into your site.
+Alternatively, you can submit a MOV (Quicktime) file, with the excerpt you want already edited.
+For an additional fee I can excerpt, edit and convert file formats from CDs and DVDs.